 Changing Your Agile Practices: A Story of Shifting from Scrum to Kanban

 But then the nature of their work changed.
-They were assigned to developing a new product.
+They were assigned to develop a new product.
 And their tried-and-true Scrum practices didn’t work so well in this new context.

 The backlog was in constant flux as the understanding of what their new product should be kept changing.
 Constantly reprioritizing the backlog caused a lot of planning churn.